cristinaperez9/research_project_metastasis/models/README.txt

 'init.py', 'train.py' and 'inference.py' are the three main files for specifying the parameters, training and inference respectively.

-- File 'networks.py' contains 2 architectures: Attention U-Net and Attention U-Net with deep supervision.
+- File 'networks.py' contains 4 architectures: UNet, UNet with deep supervision, Attention U-Net and Attention U-Net with deep supervision.
 - File 'network_deformable.py' contains 3 architectures: ThreeOffsetsAttentionUNet, DUNetV1V2***, DeformAttention.
 - File 'modules_deformable.py' contains the Three Offset Block as well as the modules for Deformable Attention Unet.
 - File 'unet_parts_3D.py' contains some modules required in a 3D U-Net architecture; 'deform_part_3D.py' contains modules used in a deformable unet (offsets are learned).
 These modules are used in the DUNetV1V2 network.

+  Note: for baseline models use only the models within networks.py.

 ###### Training #####
 In 'init.py' file specify the following parameters.
 The rest of parameters can be left unchanged.